gian-hancock/gian-hancock.github.io/content/posts/revisiting-aoc-2022/index.md

 This isn't an exhaustive list of cases, but it's enough to gain some intuition for the problem.
 We see that in all cases the solution is always exactly 1 unit away from the border of a sensor.
 This makes sense, as we've already established that the points adjacent to the solution must be covered.

-If we expand each of our sensors' range by one, then our solution will always be *on* the border of a sensor.
+If we expand each of our sensors' range by one, then our solution will always be *on* the border of a sensor, and near the intersection of two borders.
 Let's redraw these examples with enlarged sensors:

 <div style="width: 90vw; position: relative; left: 50%; right: 50%; margin-left: -45vw; display: flex; flex-wrap: wrap; justify-content: center; gap: 10px;">
   {{<figure src="intersection-case-1-expanded.svg" caption="fig. 20: \"Box\" enlarged" width="500px">}}